seanfisk/emacs-el-get/README.markdown

 Thanks to Dimitri Fontaine for creating the Emacs Kicker and el-get!

-Thanks to my friend Siva for feedback on the config!
+Thanks to my friends Siva and Paul for providing feedback on the config!

-And of course, thanks to GNU and RMS for creating this awesome editor!
+And of course, thanks to [GNU](http://www.gnu.org/) and [RMS](http://stallman.org/) for creating this awesome editor!